SeisSol/SeisSol/Documentation/tpv34.rst

 ~~~~~~~
 All examples here can be visualized in Paraview.
 The *output* folder contains a series of files for
 fault dynamic rupture (hdf5 and .xdmf), wavefield (hdf5 and .xdmf), on-fault receiver (.dat) and
 off-fault receivers (.dat).
-The fault dynamic rupture and wavefield files can be loaded in Paraview
+The fault dynamic rupture and wavefield files can be loaded in Paraview.
-directly.
 For example, open Paraview and then go through File > import > 'prefix'-fault.xdmf.

 .. figure:: LatexFigures/tpv34_SRs_3s.png
    :alt: Fault slip rate along-strike direction
    :width: 15.00000cm

-   Fault slip rate in the along-strike direction (SRs) at 3 seconds in TPV34, illustrated in Paraview.
+   Fault slip rate in the along-strike direction (SRs) at a rupture time of 3 seconds in TPV34, visualized using Paraview.